ok-amba/default-ok-charts/charts/simple-deployment/README.md

 ## Examples 3

 Below example enables a service and an ingress definition with the deployment.
 By default the ingress configuration will create a standard path rule.
 All traffic with a PathPrefix of "/" will be routed to the service.
-You can add more path rules with the `addtionalPaths` property.
+You can add more path rules with the `additionalPaths` property.
 A TLS configuration will also be created.

 ```yaml
 deployment: